 20 Useful IPtable Firewall Rules Every Linux Administrator Should Know

-As a Linux administrator, one of most important aspects of maintaining a secure and stable network is implementation of an effective firewall.
+As a Linux administrator, one of the most important aspects of maintaining a secure and stable network is implementing an effective firewall.
 IPtables is a powerful firewall tool that comes pre-installed on most Linux distributions.
 In this article, we will explore 20 useful IPtables firewall rules that every Linux administrator should know.
 These rules will help you secure your network and prevent unauthorized access, while also allowing legitimate traffic to pass through.

 Block All Incoming Traffic Except SSH

 The first rule is to block all incoming traffic except for SSH.
 SSH is a secure way to access your server remotely, and it is important to allow access to it while blocking all other traffic.
-To implement this rule, enter following commands −
+To implement this rule, enter the following commands

 sudo iptables -P INPUT DROP